loicreynier/awesome-modding/README.md

 #### Non-plugin Utilities

-> Scripts and tools related to MO2 but not distribute as plugins
+> Scripts and tools related to MO2 but not distribute as plugins.

+- [Kezyma's Setup Tool for Mod Organizer 2](https://www.nexusmods.com/site/mods/599) - Setup tool for Mod Organizer, with options to install additional plugins, configure the instance and to support creating Wabbajack modlists.
+- [Kezyma's Wabbajack Post-Setup Tool for Mod Organizer 2](https://www.nexusmods.com/site/mods/1003) - Small tool to be included in Wabbajack modlists that allows for automation of some post-install steps.
 - [Remove all ignore update flags script](https://www.nexusmods.com/site/mods/792) - Script to remove the ignore update from all the mods.

 <div align="right">